nielsmaerten/ynab-buddy/docs/how-to-configure.md

 # Only use this option if your CSV uses an in_out_flag
 ```

-If the value the column `in_out_flag` starts with the `outflow_indicator`, the amount is treated as outflow.
+If the value in column `in_out_flag` starts with the `outflow_indicator`, the amount is treated as outflow.
 Otherwise it's inflow.

 ### `date_format`